freedomofpress/securedrop-protocol/README.md

 In the journalist client implementation, it could make sense to add both decoy API calls to obfuscate the behavioral pattern, as well as random submissions that then gets automatically ignored by the other journalists client when decrypted.

 ### Message retention
-The server cannot keep too many messages with the current configuration, as more than 1k or 2k challenges at a time would be too much to compute reasonably for the clients.
+The server cannot keep too many messages with the current configuration, as more than a few thousands at a time would be too much to compute reasonable time.
 Messages needs either to be deleted upon read or to automatically expiry (after a few days maybe).
 In case of expiration, that expiration should have a degree of randomness, otherwise the expiration time would be the same of a submission date in the context of minimizing metadata.

 ### Denial of service
 In having no accounts, it might be easy to flood the service, either of unwanted messages, or of bogus responses to challenges that would lead to significant waste of CPU resources.
 Depending on the individual *Newsroom* previous issues and threat model, classic rate limiting such as proof of work or captchas (even though we truly dislike them) could mitigate the issue.